rezitech/teepee/README.md

 Teepee
 ======

-Teepee is a templating language for JavaScript, ideal for creating websites, webapps, or anything else - quickly.
+Teepee is a templating system for JavaScript, ideal for creating websites, webapps, or anything else - quickly.
 Teepee is stable, fast, easy, and even lets you control the syntax (and all of this in 1KB).

 Using Teepee
 ------------

 To use Teepee, include this script anywhere in your page.
-You can even hotlink to the latest Teepee.
-Woot!
+You can even hotlink to the latest Teepee (well, you can't in IE9).
+Woot ('cept for IE9)!

 	<script src="//raw.github.com/rezitech/teepee/master/teepee.js"></script>

 ### Hello World Example

 Teepee syntax is both easy to use, and completely customizable.
-By default, Teepee's syntax is like that of [Mustache][mustache], another absolutely fantastic markup language (which is itself based on [CTemplate][ctemplate]).
+By default, Teepee's syntax is like that of [Mustache][mustache], an absolutely fantastic markup language (which is itself based on [CTemplate][ctemplate]).
 Awesome!

 	<body>
 		<script src="//raw.github.com/rezitech/teepee/master/teepee.js"></script>